 All student teachers who taught for 1 - 3 full days and 4 - 7 full days appeared within the group of participants who experimented with different teaching strategies, a total of 6 student teachers.
 Those student teachers who conformed, taught more full days than those who experimented (the lowest being 7 - 10 full days).
 This information reveals how some associate teachers perceive conformity during the placement.
-For this group of associate teachers there was a strong indication that the student teachers who conformed received a greater opportunity to teach and therefore they reinforced the teachers who were paired with student teachers who conformed may appreciate their strategies and style within the classroom, therefore they provided these student teachers with more time to instruct.
+For this group of associate teachers there was a strong indication that the student teachers who conformed received a greater opportunity to teach and therefore they reinforced the teaching strategies that these associate teacher valued and held in high regard.
+Associate teachers who were paired with student teachers who conformed may appreciate their strategies and style within the classroom, therefore they provided these student teachers with more time to instruct.
 These student teachers may have reduced any classroom disruption that may have occurred from their presence compared to those student teachers who experimented with different teaching strategies.
-In addition, participants who experimented with different teaching strategies could have had an increased rate of nonsuccess, these associate teachers may not have provided an opportunity for these student teachers who experimented with different teaching strategies were given more time to prepare and greater feedback on their lessons before being required to present them, thus reducing the number of lessons they were required to teach.
+In addition, participants who experimented with different teaching strategies could have had an increased rate of nonsuccess, these associate teachers may not have provided an opportunity for these student teachers to redeem themselves.
+It may also be possible that the student teachers who experimented with different teaching strategies were given more time to prepare and greater feedback on their lessons before being required to present them, thus reducing the number of lessons they were required to teach.
 As a result, this may have allowed these individuals to be more creative in their planning.
 A number of variables exist when determining a cause of such action.